francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 Python 3.8.0
 ```

-### Create a Virtual Environment With a Different Python Version
+### Create a virtual environment with a different Python version
 Virtualenvwrapper can also point to which Python version a new virtualenv should be created with, without needing to mess with Pyenv directly or worry about the current environment:

 ```